mmarinovic/erc20-wizard/README.md

 ```

 You will be asked to provide informations about ERC20 token:
-1. Private key which will be used to sign the transaction.
-Private key is not stored in the process.
+1. Private key which will be used to sign the transaction. *Private key is not stored in the process*.
 Make sure you have some funds on your account since deploying a token costs ether.
 2. Token information like name, symbol, decimal places and total supply

 ```javascript